omerziger/use-file-select/README.md

 **Right after the user's selections are confirmed:**

-* The files are enriched with a decoded array buffer and a preview.
+* The files are enriched with a decoded array buffer and a objectURL.

 > An Audio Buffer will be added too in case of audio/video files)

 * Rules are enforced.
-A failiure to pass a certain rule's validation will cause the rule's key to be pushed to an error array on the file's object.
+A failure to pass a certain rule's validation will cause the rule's key to be pushed to an error array on the file's object.

-> Hence, the desicion on how to handle errors is reserved to the developer
+> Hence, the decision on how to handle errors is reserved to the developer

 * Next, the "onDone" callback provided to the hook will run, executing the developer's side-effects.

-* Finnaly, the "isLoading" variable will be set to false and the preview of the first file will be rendered as requested.
+* Finally, the "isLoading" variable will be set to false and the objectURL(preview) of the first file will be rendered as requested.

 ## Docs

-For you're convinience I made this package fully typed and declerative as much as I can :)
+For you're convenience I made this package fully typed and declarative as much as I can :)
 <br/>
 Detailed documentation is coming soon...